n8layman/n8layman.github.io/_posts/2024-08-07-What-is-Machine-Learning.md

 But how do we control where we land on the variance-bias trade-off?
 In short, by changing the flexibility of the model.
-This is often done by tuning the levers, switches, and dials in our model fitting method to ramp up or ramp down model complexity in different way hunting for the perfect balance between bias and variance.
+This is often done by turning the levers, switches, and dials in our model fitting method to ramp up or ramp down model complexity in different ways, hunting for the perfect balance between bias and variance.
 For tree-based methods like boosted regression trees this could, in example, involve controlling the maximum tree depth.
-The way we identify the optimal tree depth is by holding back a part of our data to tune against.
+But how do we find the best level of model complexity?
+One way is by holding back a part of our data to tune against.

 ## The train-validate-test split